sanjeev5079/nyc-taxi/README.md

 <p>Same ingestion code is executed in a jupyter notebook.
 And results are displayed.</p>

 ### jupyter notebooks
 <p>There are 2 notebooks.
-One used for testing the ingestion code and another for
-exploration.
-Output of both the notebooks are available for examination.</p>
+Data_ingestion.ipynb has all the source code for ingestion.
+Notebook Data_exploration.ipynb is used for exploring the data and getting insights.
+Used matplotlib for create histograms, graphs etc. Output of both the notebooks are available for examination.</p>